 Have you had angioplasty and need life insurance?
+We can help.

 The device is advanced in your artery to the area where the artery is obstructed.

 A stent may be placed in this area of your artery to keep the artery open and the blood flowing.

-How does a history of Angioplasty affect your life insurance rates?
+How does angioplasty affect life insurance rates?

 Finding life insurance with heart disease can be complicated unless you know which companies to work with.

 And know the questions to ask you about your angioplasty history.

 We do this in order to put you in the best possible light with the life insurance underwriters.

 Angioplasty Life Insurance Underwriting

-Life insurance underwriters will want to know when you had angioplasty, and how many vessels were involved.
+Underwriters want to know when you had angioplasty, and how many vessels were involved.

-Prior to having angioplasty, did you have a heart attack or other heart condition that resulted in the diagnosis requiring angioplasty?
+Did you have a heart attack or other heart condition that resulted in the diagnosis requiring angioplasty?